whosonfirst/whosonfirst-dates/README.md

 ## EDTF

-The decision to use the Library of Congress' [Extended Date/Time Format](http://loc.gov/standards/datetime/) (EDTF) for dates in Who's On First has not been formalize but it seems like a good idea.
+The decision to use the Library of Congress' [Extended Date/Time Format](http://loc.gov/standards/datetime/) (EDTF) for dates in Who's On First has not^H^H^H^H almost been formalized.
+Generally, it seems like a good idea.

 There are not many working implementations for handling EDTF date strings in